gitter-badger/slickity/readme.txt

 * Infinite looping
 * Fully accessible with arrow key navigation
 * Autoplay, dots, arrows, callbacks, etc...
+* Prebuilt templates &mdash; or use your own

 Use <code>[slickity id="1"]</code> to display slideshows in posts, pages and widgets; <code>id</code> being the ID of the slideshow.